 - To report and interpret news events of specific interest to all students, faculty, administrators and alumni of the college and to give equal voice to the views and opinions of these groups; - 2.
 To report news that is pertinent to campus interests but not limited to the campus events; and - 3.
-To provide opportunities in journalistic training and experience on the basis of interest, ability, and responsibility.
+Toprovide opportunities in journalistic training and experience on the basis of interest, ability, and responsibility.

-The Statesman office is located in Room 219-CCEN.
+The Statesman office is located in Room 281-CCEN.

 Gallery is an annual anthology of original literature edited and published under the auspices of the English Department.
 The purpose of Gallery is to provide recognition to students who have written creative works deemed meritorious by the English Department and to stimulate appreciation of the creative efforts of these students.
-The faculty and student editors are selected by the English Department.

 Faculty advisor for the Gallery is Ms. Sarah Eichelman.